SilencedHere/SilencedHere/README.md

 - 👋 Hi, I’m @SilencedHere
 - 👀 I’m interested in programming, cybersecurity and web development
-- 📫 Send me a message on discord @Silence.d, or contact me through email at silenced@koira.testausserveri.fi
+- 📫 Send me an email at silenced@koira.testausserveri.fi